 The Johnson College of Business and Economics offers programs leading to the degree of Bachelor of Science in Business Administration.
-Minors in business administration and economics are also offered.
+Minors in business administration, economics, and nonprofit leadership are also offered.
 In addition to the Spartanburg downtown campus on East St. John Street, courses are also offered at the Greenville campus.
 Students are invited to visit the Johnson College of Business and Economics to explore career opportunities.